tetrapharmakon/species/_lectures/9-species-and-operads.md

   $$ (\flat T)X := \int^n X^n \times Tn $$

-  evidently, $\flat T$ is the analytic functor associated to $T$, so the construction of this proposition can be summarized as: *the analytic functor associated to an operad is a monad*, and thus an *analytic* monad.
+  evidently, $\flat T$ is the analytic functor associated to $T$, so the construction of this proposition can be summarized as: *the analytic functor associated to an operad* (qua species) *is a monad*, and thus an *analytic* monad.
 - the unit (component) $\eta : X \to (\flat T)X$ is defined through the unit of $T$,

   {% tex classes: [antex, display] %}